nishantsing/API_Node_CrashCourse/README.md

     ```
     - goto create job route in postman
     - In Authorization tab - Type Bearer instead of inherit - Token - {{accessToken}}
+- collection - overview - view complete documentation
+    - postbot at bottom (add documentation) or add test for request(or chai, jest)

+- {{$randomcity}} and other variables can be created in body

+- share the collection or download, export it as well.

 ##### fs module